 With more businesses moving IT services into the cloud every day, few organizations still view local and on-premises IT infrastructure and apps as a complete solution for service delivery.
-There’s an issue here though—many IT professionals have said they don’t have the right skills and knowledge to create and manage IT cloud services effectively.Everything You Need To Navigate the Hybrid Cloud Jungle like a Pro – Get Your FREE Copy
+There’s an issue here though—many IT professionals have said they don’t have the right skills and knowledge to create and manage IT cloud services effectively.5 Things to Know about Network Monitoring in a Cloud-Centric World–Get the White Paper

 With 40% of businesses saying they have at least a quarter of their IT service provisioned in the cloud, and with many more planning to migrate, a significant business risk is potentially being created.
 If you want to avoid downtime, deliver effective IT services, and enable your business during and after IT cloud adoption, you need a strong, solid approach.